 Am I being dramatic?
 Kind of.
 But not really.

 This is the reality of soda.
 Let’s explore some soda facts.

 Soda and cancer.

-Caramel color is most notably added to Dr. Pepper, Coke and Pepsi.
+Dr. Pepper, Coke and Pepsi contain caramel color.
 Johns Hopkins did a study on the caramel color found in these drinks and determined that it is indeed a carcinogen.

 “Soft drink consumers are being exposed to an avoidable and unnecessary cancer risk from an ingredient that is being added to these beverages simply for aesthetic purposes,” says Keeve Nachman, PhD, senior author of the study and director of the Food Production and Public Health Program at the CLF and an assistant professor at the Johns Hopkins Bloomberg School of Public Health “This unnecessary exposure poses a threat to public health and raises questions about the continued use of caramel coloring in soda.”
 Source